Samuel Prophask Asamoah: Biography

 His works are collected in the Ministry of Culture, Tourism and Creative Art, Regimanuel Hotel Gray Estate Limited, Ghana, Stanbic Bank, Ghana, Vodafone Ghana, Nestle Ghana Limited and many other private and public collections.
 He is now a full-time painter and the chief executive officer of Prophask Ghana Limited.

 Style

-Asamoah works in diverse styles: He creates abstract, semi-abstract, realistic, and surrealistic paintings.
-In addition, he employs cubism, expressionism, impressionism, and fauvism styles in unique combinations to speak his language of art, which he describes as synonymous to music.
+Asamoah works in diverse styles: abstract, semi-abstract, realistic, and surrealistic paintings.
+In addition, he employs cubist, expressionist, impressionist, and fauvist styles in unique combinations to speak his language of art, which he describes as synonymous to music.
 His preferred substrate for painting is canvas with his popular medium being acrylic paint.
 He utilizes colour to the fullest in his paintings.
 He interplays warm and cool colours to enliven his ideas in painting.
 The theme for his paintings focuses on Ghanaian rural and contemporary life, Ghanaian culture, philosophical epistemologies in African proverbs, religious themes, dreams, politics, gender issues, as well as women empowerment and development.
-His favorite figure is the feminine shape, which he claims depicts the gracefulness and perfection in nature.
+His favorite figure is said to be the feminine shape, which he claims depicts the gracefulness and perfection in nature.